gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 we could provide a pin select command for some drivers.
 GUI solution for up to 4 pins is available with permanent save

-plugins may be loaded (linked) via file system or via upload in console "upload plugins"
+plugins may be loaded (linked) via WEBUI upload

 plugin driver commands:

-link /plugin.bin
-links a plugin from filesystem to the next free memory slot. or upload via web ui
+link /plugin.bin  no longer supported links a plugin from filesystem to the next free memory slot. or upload via web ui

 unlink X